-The simple conclusion of this paper is that globalization has not led to any qualitative change in the prescriptions for "good" trade policy.
+For developing countries, globalization has not led to any qualitative change in the prescriptions for 'good' trade policy.
 Outward looking trade policies are a key element of a strategy for sustainable and equitable development in the global economy.
 The standard policy prescriptions continue to hold.
 Countries should not distort production, consumption and investment incentives by utilizing non-tariff barriers to international trade - on imports or exports.
 Import tariff structures should be simple and transparent.
 A good tariff structure is one with low and uniform rates, and with minimal use of exemptions or special rates based on end uses or users.
 The tariff structure should be stable and should not be subject to influence due to the special pleadings of vested interests.
 Anti-dumping and other trade remedy measures should be utilized with extreme caution, and all decisions with respect to their use should take account of the interests not only of producers in the sector at hand, but also of domestic consumers and industrial users of these goods.

 In negotiating international trade agreements with other countries or groups of countries, national governments should be guided first and most importantly by the national interest in liberalization of its own trade.
-Trade policy reform should not be delayed for fear of granting unnecessary "concessions" to other countries.
-Entering regional PTAs makes it even more important to proceed as speedily as possible with MFN-based tariff reductions, in order to avoid the dangers that arise from divergences between MFN and preferential rates.
+Trade policy reform should not be delayed for fear of granting unnecessary 'concessions' to other countries.
+Entering regional PTAs makes it even more important to reduce MFN tariff rates as quickly as possible, in order to avoid the dangers that arise from divergences between MFN and preferential rates.

 In developing countries, import tariffs serve an important revenue-raising role due to the underdevelopment of capacities and mechanisms for collecting revenues from other sources.
 As revenue raising capabilities improve, countries are able to replace import duties with less distorting revenue collections from taxes on income and consumption.
-Income taxes raise particular difficulties in developing countries due to both the large share of incomes that are generated in kind of from owner-operated businesses, and due to the insufficiently developed accounting systems.
+Income taxes raise particular difficulties in developing countries due to both the large share of incomes that are generated in kind from owner-operated businesses, and due to the insufficiently developed accounting systems.
 Corporate income tax systems are often further compromised by the tendency to grant tax holidays and other similar incentives to attract foreign and domestic investment.
 Such incentives create a hole in revenue raising capabilities at the same time as creating costly, unintended and non-transparent distortions in investment incentives.
 (See Boadway, Chua and Flatters 1995 and Boadway, Flatters and Wen 1996.)